lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/web_vnc.md

 ### Step 2

-Direct access to the compute nodes is not allowed, therefore you have to create a tunnel from your laptop or workstation through the specific compute node and port as follows.
+Direct access to the compute nodes is not allowed.
+Therefore, you have to create a tunnel from your laptop or workstation to the specific compute node and port as follows.

 ```console
 marie@local$ ssh -NL <local port>:<compute node>:<remote port> <zih login>@tauruslogin.hrsk.tu-dresden.de